-Although there are several sources that provide sturgeon samples for the FRSCS program, three sources have provided over 98% of samples over the life of the program: angling 81.6%; First Nations gill net 9.5%; and Albion Test Fishery 7.5% (Figure 7).
-An additional 1.4% of the total sample has been provided through mortalities, commercial net fisheries, and enforcement (illegal retention/poaching) incidents.
+Although there are several sources that provide sturgeon samples for the FRSCS program, three sources have provided over 98% of samples over the life of the program: angling 84.4%; First Nations gill net 8.1%; and Albion Test Fishery 6.4% (Figure 7).
+An additional 0.2% of the total sample has been provided by dedicated sampling efforts (tangle net) associated with the FRSCS Lower Fraser River Juvenile White Sturgeon Habitat Program (Glova et al. 2008).
+Approximately 0.9% of samples have been provided by commercial net fisheries, enforcement (illegal retention/poaching) incidents, and unsourced mortalities.
 The majority of sampled mortalities were sturgeon that were found dead in the Fraser River (on the beach or floating) and were subsequently sampled by program volunteers; note that tag data from all tagged mortalities recovered were adjusted in the core data base so that these marked fish were not considered for subsequent population analyses (see FIELD AND ANALYTICAL METHODS).